-Each year, Americans observe National Hispanic Heritage Month from September 15 to October 15 by celebrating the histories and cultures of their ancestors from Spain, Mexico, the Caribbean and Central and South America.
+Each year Americans observe National Hispanic Heritage Month from September 15 to October 15 by celebrating the histories and cultures of their ancestors from Spain, Mexico, the Caribbean and Central and South America.
 The observation started in 1968 as Hispanic Heritage Week and was expanded by President Ronald Reagan in 1988 to cover a 30 day period.
-This time period is important, because many Latin American countries including Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Mexico and Chile celebrate their independence during these weeks.
+This time period is important because many Latin American countries including Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Mexico and Chile celebrate their independence during these weeks.
 Also, Columbus Day or Día de la Raza falls within this 30 day period.
+As part of the linguistic revolution, the usage of the “x” in Latinx recognizes all the intersectional identities of the many voices within the Latin community who are bonded by the love of the cultural heritage.
 For more information, visit the Library of Congress.

 American Indian Heritage Month: Celebrated in November